What makes a diet healthy?

 The third recommended diet focuses more on when you eat, rather than what you eat.
 It is a dieting principle known as Intermittent Fasting.
 Again, click on the link to get you started.

 The beauty of all these 3 diets is that they allow you to maintain a balanced eating plan.
 And without lop-sided eating patterns or forbidden foods.
+If, for example, you’re interested in trying Intermittent Fasting, there are apps like DoFasting that might of great help but you must first learn if DoFasting is really that good here.

 There are plenty of resources available online for all 3 of the diet plans.
 But taking sound advice from an expert always tops Google!